Safety and wellbeing

 Health & Safety

-You have the same health and safety responsibilities to apprentices as to any other employee.
 All reasonable steps should be taken to ensure your apprentice is not harmed by the work they do or the environment they are working in.
-Foreseeable harm from hazards like excessive noise, electricity, dust, fumes, hazardous chemicals, machinery and so on, must be eliminated or reduced to an acceptable minimum.
+Foreseeable harm from hazards like excessive noise, electricity, dust, fumes, hazardous chemicals, machinery and so on must be eliminated or reduced to an acceptable minimum.

-Your apprentice must comply with the same duties your other employees have to you and to each other.
-They must work in a way that minimises risk to themselves and to others, follow instructions and training, report hazards, use safety equipment properly, and cooperate with you in helping you to meet your safety obligations.
+Your apprentices’ obligations are also the same as your other employees.
+They must work in a way that minimises risk to themselves and to others, follow instructions and training, report hazards, use safety equipment properly, and cooperate with you in helping you to meet your own safety obligations.

-During the apprenticeship programme the course assessor will carry out regular safety monitoring visits to ensure the safety management systems identified during the first appraisal visit are still being adhered to.
-These normally take place every six months as part of the progress review and are much less involved than the initial appraisal.
-Note that you will be informed well in advance of any health & safety monitors that are due.
+During the apprenticeship programme the assessor will carry out regular safety monitorings to ensure the safety management systems identified during the first appraisal are still being adhered to.

 Training and supervision

-Apprentices are usually young and inexperienced, so ongoing training and supervision is needed throughout the duration of the programme until an apprentice is competent enough to carry out tasks on their own.
 For more complex and demanding work this may not be until their third or fourth year of training.
-During the first months of the programme your apprentice will be particularly susceptible to accidents/injuries as for many of them; this will be their first time experiencing a legitimate engineering environment.
-A thorough safety induction is absolutely vital to ensure the apprentice is aware of the dangers and potential hazards of their job.
+During the first months of the programme your apprentice will be particularly susceptible to accidents or injuries as for many of them; this will be their first time experiencing a legitimate engineering environment.
+A thorough safety induction is absolutely vital to ensure the apprentice is aware of the dangers and potential hazards of the job.

-The government and those influencing public policy are encouraging employers to take employee wellbeing seriously.
-That sounds good, and “wellbeing” is one of those words we hear a lot these days, but what does it actually mean in practice, in the workplace?
+‘Wellbeing’ is one of those words we hear a lot these days, but what does it actually mean in practice?

 Wellbeing is essentially how someone feels about various aspects of their life – their home life, their health, their relationships with others, their job and other activities.
 It’s about whether they feel well and happy.

-These days wellbeing in the workplace is a much broader issue.
-In health terms, as well as directly work-related health and safety, it’s about improving the health levels of employees more generally.
-Employee wellbeing is about more than physiological or mental ill health – it’s about optimising the health of all employees, not just reducing the numbers of staff who are diagnosed with medical conditions.
-Employee wellbeing also extends beyond health, and into happiness as well, and job satisfaction.
+These days, wellbeing in the workplace is a much broader issue.
+In health terms, as well as directly work-related health and safety, it’s about improving the health levels of employees generally.
+Employee wellbeing is about more than physiological or mental health – it’s about optimising the health of all employees, not just reducing the numbers of staff who are diagnosed with medical conditions.
+Employee wellbeing also extends beyond health, and into job satisfaction.

-It’s crucial to understand that a focus on employee wellbeing involves a holistic approach, taking into account the numerous factors shaping how employees feel at (and about) their work, and considering how as an employer you can influence these for the better.
+It is crucial to understand that a focus on employee wellbeing involves a holistic approach, taking into account the numerous factors shaping how employees feel at work, and considering how as an employer you can influence these for the better.
 XR Training is here to advise and support with these factors wherever possible.

-We are dedicated to delivering education and learning programmes and services that will meet the needs of the people we train and the companies we support
+We are dedicated to making education available to all, to delivering learning programmes and services that will meet the needs of the people we train and the companies we support.